Best for French fizz

 Best for courting vegans

 Hoping to spice up your life?
 Then make your way to Dishoom, a small chain of Indian restaurants that serve up Bombay dishes with love.
-As well as five London locations, Dishoom is now in Edinburgh and Manchester, and is fast becoming one of the best places to eat authentic Indian food.
+As well as five London locations, Dishoom is now in Edinburgh, Birmingham and Manchester, and is fast becoming one of the best places to eat authentic Indian food.
 Vegetarians, vegans and dairy-free diets are all well catered for, and the morning bacon naan roll comes highly recommended.

 For locations, menus and reservations: www.dishoom.com